memgraph/documentation/pages/querying/read-and-modify-data.md

 MATCH (node) DETACH DELETE node;
 ```

-To delete the path you can use:
+To delete a path can the following syntax:

 ```cypher
 MATCH p = (:X)-->()-->()-->()
 DETACH DELETE p;
 ```

 More examples are available [here](/querying/clauses/delete).